Empirical Bayes for Data Integration: Proofs of Theorems and

 \subsection{Auxiliary results}

-In this subsection we give a series of results instrumental to the proofs of Proofs of Theorems \ref{thm:suffcondlinearmodel} and Theorem \ref{thm:ebayes_zerograd}.
+In this subsection we give a series of results instrumental to the proofs of Theorem \ref{thm:suffcondlinearmodel} and Theorem \ref{thm:ebayes_zerograd}.
 We start by recalling some notation and introducing new one.
 Recall, in \eqref{eq:bf_zellner_known} and \eqref{eq:kappa} we defined for any $\omega_1,\ldots,\omega_B$,

 In addition, for any set of variable indices $\bgamma$, $\bgamma_b$ denotes the set of indices in $\bgamma$ that are in block $b$.
 For any two models $\bgamma$ and $\tilde{\bgamma}$, let

 where $P_{\tilde{\bgamma}}=\bX_{\tilde{\bgamma}}\left(\bX_{\tilde{\bgamma}}^T \bX_{\tilde{\bgamma}}\right)^{-1} \bX_{\tilde{\bgamma}}^T$.
 Then $\Delta(\bgamma, \tilde{\bgamma})$ is the difference in penalty between in $\bgamma$ and $\tilde{\bgamma}$, $\bGamma({\bgamma},\tilde{\bgamma})$ is the union model between $\bgamma$ and $\tilde{\bgamma}$, $L(\bgamma \tilde{\bgamma})$ is the difference in the squared $\ell_2$ norms of the fitted values under $\bgamma$ and $\tilde{\bgamma}$.
 In addition, $\mu(\bgamma,\tilde{\bgamma})$ is the projection of the true signals in $\bgamma$ missing in $\tilde{\bgamma}$ in the space of residuals of $\tilde{\bgamma}$, it appears as a noncentrality parameter of the chi-squared distribution discussed in Lemma \ref{lemma:s7} below.